 I’ve photographed lots of wedding.
 Lots.
 And Lots.
-Many.
-So many.
+So, so very many.
 Having a kickass wedding comes down to a kickass wedding plan.

 Weddings are all so unique and I remember the entirety of each wedding day I’ve photographed.
 Weddings of all shapes and sizes.
-From elopements where there were zero guests and I was a witness, to 400-guest celebrations.
+From elopements where there were zero guests and I served as a witness alongside the commissioners husband, to 400-guest celebrations.
 White weddings, Indian weddings, Chinese weddings and traditional tea ceremonies, First Nations ceremonies, Celtic ceremonies, same-sex weddings, and more!
-In all of the weddings I’ve photographed I’ve learned some things about what makes it easier for me as a photographer and also for the couple and guests to look back on the day fondly with no regrets about “would have” and “should have”.
+In all of the weddings I’ve photographed I’ve learned some things about what makes it easier for me as a photographer and for the couple and guests to look back on the day fondly with no regrets about “would have” and “should have”.

 Over the years I did my best to make note of what made a great wedding timeline and I’ve compiled it here to help you.
 Some small changes make a world of difference in nearly every aspect of your wedding day!